tt-isv-org/scc/article-intro/README.md

 ### Seccomp

 Seccomp is a Linux kernel secuirty feature.
-When enabled this prevents a majority of system from being made by the container, eliminating most common vaulnerabities.
+When enabled this prevents a majority of system calls from being made by the container, eliminating most common vaulnerabities.
 Seccomp is maintained by a whitelist profile that can be added to for custom use and is unique to each base image profile.

 Here is an example of a RedHat linux image [RedHat Linux capabilites and Seccomp](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux_atomic_host/7/html/container_security_guide/linux_capabilities_and_seccomp).